SwissLife-OSS/squadron-docs/docs/container-options.md

 ---

 Default container options are always provided by to resource implementation.
-You can overwrite options by creating a new options class and overide the `configure()` method.
+You can overwrite options by creating a new options class and override the `configure()` method.

 Example to overwrite image tag for a Redis resource to use an alpine image

 > We have tested the containers tags using the driver version and default options.
-> When overriding these options it is your responsability to ensure that tag and driver versions are compatible.
+> When overriding these options it is your responsibility to ensure that tag and driver versions are compatible.

 ```csharp
 public class RedisSpecialTagOptions : RedisDefaultOptions